psychemedia/finn-resources/src/mongan.md

 20 and put the glazen door to it, and opened the window of glass.
 And he lifted his own wife into bed with him, but no sooner than Mongan had taken Dubh-Lacha with him.
 And Mongan sat down by her shoulder and gave her three kisses, and carried her into bed with him, and had his will and pleasure

 25 of her.
-And when that had been done, the hag who guarded the jewels, who was in the corner, began to speak ; for they had not noticed her until then.
+And when that had been done, the hag who guarded the jewels, who was in the corner, began to speak; for they had not noticed her until then.
 And Mongan sent a swift magical breath at her, so that what she had seen was no longer clear to her. ' That is sad,' said the hag, ' do not rob

 3(j me of Heaven, O holy cleric!
 For the thought that I have uttered is wrong, and accept my repentance, for a lying vision has appeared to me, and I dearly love my foster-child.'
 'Come hither to me, hag! ' said Mongan, ' and confess to me.'
 The hag arose, and Mongan shaped a sharp spike in the chair,